 Maintenance and services labour for rock excavation related activities are expected to total approximately 200 contractor personnel and 20 DGR personnel.
-When operational (that is, during the UDF testing and experimental programs), the DGR staffing complement is expected to increase to 60 testing personnel as well as 20 supervisory and technical staff.
+When operational (that is, during the UDF testing and experimental programs), the DGR staffing complement is expected to increase to about 80 testing personnel as well as 15 supervisory and technical staff.
+In addition, 24 contractor personnel will be required during the UDF operations phase.